-The southern entrance of Los Vaqueros generally has fewer trails, and the trails tend to be less scenic, than the northern entrance.
-The one exception is the Valley View Trail, which starts right at the entrance kiosk and climbs to a wide-open ridgetop with some really striking views over the Livermore Valley.
-In fact the entire hike is over open, treeless grasslands; in the winter and spring it can be very refreshing, but it gets oppressively hot if it's over 85 degrees.
+The southern entrance of Los Vaqueros has fewer and generally less scenic trails than the northern entrance.
+The one exception is the Valley View Trail, which starts right at the entrance kiosk and climbs to a wide-open ridgetop with some striking views over the Livermore Valley.
+In fact the entire hike is over open, treeless grasslands, which can be refreshing in the winter and spring, but monotonous and oppressively hot in the summer.

 The adjacent Morgan Territory Regional Preserve also has a Valley View Trail, but it’s not connected with the one in Los Vaqueros.